 Now, for our favourite part of starting your first ecommerce website – Marketing (Yes, we’re pretty bias because we believe our jobs are that cool).
 It’s time to get your business out there!
 A start in this specific step is creating a marketing strategy that will encompass how you will harness all online aspects in order to create online presence and solidify your brand.
 Strategies such as content marketing, social media advertising, SEO, email marketing and pay-per-click advertising should all form part of your action plan.
 Here are the basics to cover within each silo:

-• With all the information gathered in the above step, the next phase is to optimize your website.
+- With all the information gathered in the above step, the next phase is to optimize your website.
 In this process you take your list of the best keywords and strategically incorporate them into your page title & meta description tags, headers, web copy and URLs.
 With that said, however, do not stuff these elements with just keywords only.
-Mix it up and create unique content that will be descriptive, engaging and enticing for the potential traffic that will be noting your title and meta description tags on the search engine results pages.An image of title and meta description tags for a floristWebsite optimization includes paying attention to site speed, usability and mobile-friendliness as well.
+Mix it up and create unique content that will be descriptive, engaging and enticing for the potential traffic that will be noting your title and meta description tags on the search engine results pages.Website optimization includes paying attention to site speed, usability and mobile-friendliness as well.
 Ensure that all these are in check.

 8. Measure Business Performance